mooreCS65/mooreCS65.github.io/syllabus.md

 Each of these short exercises are worth 1% of your final grade.
 Whether the short exercise should be completed individually or as a group will be communicated for each short exercise.

-### Reading Reflections (10%):
+### Reading Reflections (15%):
 Reading reflections will ask you to first, complete the reading that was assigned.
 Then you will be asked to not just summarize, but reflect on the reading and write a brief reflection that will be posted on Slack.
 Then you will be asked to read and interact with your peer's reflections.
 We will start class by having a discussion around the reading and your reflections.

-### Assignments (20%):
+### Assignments (15%):
-There will be 4 assignments totaling 20% of your final grade (5% each).
+There will be a few assignments totaling 20% of your final grade.
 These assignments will give you a chance to practice the skills you've learned in class.

 ### Project (40%):
 You will participate in a semester long project in which you will design, implement, and evaluate a user interface.
 User interface design is an iterative process,